vlado/activerecord-cte/README.md

 ## Development

+### Setup

 After checking out the repo, run `bin/setup` to install dependencies.

+### Running tests

+Run `rake test` to run the tests using SQLite adapter and latest version on Rails.

+To run tests using all supportted database adapters and ActiveRecord versions run `rake test:matrix`.
+This will build Docker image with all dependencies and run alll tests in it.
+See `bin/test` for more info.

+### Console

-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

+### Other

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).